onemanlutta/Home_Sales/README.md

 - **Python**: The programming language used for data processing and analysis.
 - **PySpark**: Python API for Apache Spark, used for data processing and querying.
-- **Jupyter Notebook**: An interactive environment to write and execute code.
+- **Google Colab**: An online interactive environment to write and execute code.
 - **GitHub**: For version control and collaboration.

 ## Setup